RecipeShare Test Kitchen

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-Add clams, cover, and cook on high until they open; remove as they open.
+Add clams, cover, and cook until they open; remove opened clams.

 Cook spaghetti in salted boiling water until very al dente.

-Add spaghetti and toss to coat, using a splash of pasta water to loosen if needed.
+Add spaghetti and toss until coated, adding pasta water as needed.

-Add shrimp and squid and cook for 2 to 3 minutes until just opaque.
+Add shrimp and squid and cook 2 to 3 minutes until just opaque.

 12/23/2025

-Great for a festive dinner.
+Great for festive dinner.
 I used clams and mussels only.

 12/18/2025